HumanSignal/label-studio/docs/source/guide/start.md

 LABEL_STUDIO_PORT = 9001
 ```

 ## Run Label Studio on Docker with a different port

 To run Label Studio on Docker with a port other than the default of 8080, use the port argument when starting Label Studio on Docker.
-For example, to start Label Studio in a Docker container accessible with port 9001, run the following:
+For example, to start Label Studio in a Docker container accessible with port `9001`, run the following:
 ```bash
 docker run -it -p 9001:8080 -v `pwd`/mydata:/label-studio/data heartexlabs/label-studio:latest label-studio
 ```

-Or, if you're using Docker Compose, update the `docker-compose.yml` file that you're using to expose a different port for the NGINX server used to proxy the connection to Label Studio.
-For example, this portion of the [`docker-compose.yml`](https://github.com/heartexlabs/label-studio/blob/master/docker-compose.yml) file exposes port 9001 instead of port 80 for proxying Label Studio:
+Or, if you are using Docker Compose, update the `docker-compose.yml` file that exposes a different port for the NGINX server used to proxy the connection to Label Studio.
+For example, this portion of the [`docker-compose.yml`](https://github.com/heartexlabs/label-studio/blob/master/docker-compose.yml) file exposes port `9001` instead of port `80` for proxying Label Studio:
 ```
 ...
 nginx: